-If you’re new to cycling, the world of bike gear can be a complicated and overwhelming place.
+If you’re new to riding bikes, the world of bike gear can be a complicated and overwhelming place.
 And the more you hear about supposed must-have bike accessories, the more expensive cycling seems to be.

 Trust us, the cycling gear rabbit hole is deep, complicated, and pricey.
 But for those who are new to the sport or just want to make sure they’re equipped for the occasional ride on a rental bike, there’s no need to drown in accessory research.

 Here’s a list of actual “must-have” bike accessories.
 This equipment is essential for your personal safety and the longevity of the bicycle.
 When you’re ready, you can look into tricking out your ride.
 But if you have these nine items, you’re off to a solid start.

 The bike accessories that follow are all essential.
 But this one is absolutely, positively non-negotiable.

 Even if cycling without a helmet is legal in your city, it is your responsibility to protect your noggin.
 The most experienced riders do wipe out from time to time.
 Not to mention, you can’t control the choices made by motorists, pedestrians, and animals you encounter on your ride.